swoops/video-game-save-file-trojans/README.md

-"[Doki Doki Literature Club](https://store.steampowered.com/app/698780/Doki_Doki_Literature_Club/)", [Ren'Py Chess](https://r3dhummingbird.itch.io/renpy-chess-game) or even "[Shadow The Hedgehog](https://shibaya.itch.io/shadow-the-hedgehog)" (a dating simulator). _All games built with Ren’Py are affected._ That said, save file sharing is extremely rare with Ren’Py games.
+"[Doki Doki Literature Club](https://store.steampowered.com/app/698780/Doki_Doki_Literature_Club/)", [Ren'Py Chess](https://r3dhummingbird.itch.io/renpy-chess-game) or even "[Shadow The Hedgehog](https://shibaya.itch.io/shadow-the-hedgehog)" (a dating simulator). _All games built with Ren’Py are affected._ ~~That said, save file sharing is extremely rare with Ren’Py games~~ (depends on the game, see prevelence section).

 For those unfamiliar, Ren'Py is a visual novel game development platform.
 Save file sharing doesn't often make much sense as a feature of visual novels (who